Tom Parker (singer): Career

-In 2009 a mass audition was held by Jayne Collins to form a boy band, after successfully launching Parade and the Saturdays.
+In 2009, a mass audition was held by Jayne Collins to form a boy band, after successfully launching Parade and the Saturdays.
 Parker auditioned and was selected as one of five members, along with Nathan Sykes, Siva Kaneswaran, Max George, and Jay McGuiness out of the thousands of others who auditioned.
 The band was formed and together they worked on their debut album before finding a name for their band, the Wanted.
-Their debut single "All Time Low" was released on 25 July 2010 and debuted at number one on the UK Singles Chart.
+Their debut single "All Time Low" was released on 25 July 2010, and debuted at number one on the UK Singles Chart.
 They went on to have further hits with songs like "Heart Vacancy", "Glad You Came", "Chasing the Sun" and "I Found You".
 In 2013, in support of a crossover appeal to the American music market, the group starred in their own reality series on E!.
-The series, The Wanted Life only aired for one season.

-The Wanted announced their decision to break up in January 2014.
-Parker, as a member of the band has sold over 12 million records worldwide.
+The series, The Wanted Life, only aired for one season.
+The Wanted went on hiatus in January 2014, which lasted until September 2021.
+Parker, as a member of the band, has sold over 12 million records worldwide.

 Parker was also an avid DJ, and collaborated with Richard Rawson on a track called "Fireflies", which was released in August 2014.
 In May 2015, he took part in the UK version of Celebrity MasterChef and was eliminated during the semi-finals of the competition.
 In October 2015, he released a solo single titled "Undiscovered" along with his own website and tour dates.
-In February 2016 it was confirmed that he was to replace Tina Hobley on the Channel 4 show The Jump after she fell on her arm and dislocated her elbow.
+In February 2016, it was confirmed that he was to replace Tina Hobley on the Channel 4 show The Jump after she fell on her arm and dislocated her elbow.
 He eventually finished third in the series.

-In 2017 Parker was cast as Danny Zuko in the UK tour of the musical Grease.
+In 2017, Parker was cast as Danny Zuko in the UK tour of the musical Grease.
 He put his wedding on hold for the tour.

 Personal life

-Parker married Kelsey Hardwick in 2018.
+Parker had been dating actress Kelsey Hardwick since 2009.
+They got engaged at Chewton Glen on 16 March 2016, and married in 2018.
 Their daughter was born in July 2019 and their son was born in October 2020.
+They remained together until Parker’s death in March 2022.

+In November 2022, Hardwick began a relationship with electrician Sean Boggans, who had previously spent time in prison for manslaughter after killing a man in 2013.
+The couple split in April 2023.